dariorinaldi/redux-action-generator/README.md

     ...
 };
 ```
+**This function returns a Promise object.**

-What does this function do?
+## What does it do?
-1. Iterates through the folders using them as keys for the returned object and as scope for the types,
+1. Iterates through the feature folders using them as keys for the returned object and as scope for the types
 2. Creates a SUCCESS and an ERROR actions for each original action.
 3. Each action gets wrapped in a new object with 2 keys:
-    - type: the string type of the action, already scoped with the subfolder name
+    - type: the string type of the action, already scoped with the feature name
-    - create: an action creator which returns a typical Redux action
+    - create: an action creator which returns a typical Redux action structure
+    ```javascript
+    {type: 'scope/action', payload: {}}
+    ```

 Let's see an example.
 Given a typical DUCK folder structure like the following: